mirceapricop/WDE/README.markdown

 These are in no particular order, and have wildly differing difficulty.

-* Fix the ncurses issue (starting anything like vim totally bricks the server)
-* Delete server start command from history on startup
-* Out-of-shell commands
-    * :break
-    * :restart [password]
 * Editor panel
     * :edit
     * :w / :push / :autopush (maybe)